 - to teach skills in pastoral and spiritual care

 - to help students reflect theologically and spiritually about human life

 - to equip students to function clinically as spiritual/pastoral caregivers

 - to equip students to become CASC/ACSS certified specialists and teaching supervisors

-- to promote Supervised Pastoral Education and assist in the development of CPE programs in Saskatoon and in the province of Saskatchewan
+- to promote Supervised Pastoral Education and assist in the development of CPE (Clinical Pastoral Education) programs in and around Saskatchewan

 During each program students will receive 400 hours of adult spiritual care education consisting of 200 hours of supervised clinical practice as spiritual/pastoral caregivers and 200 hours of group and individual supervision.
 Currently, the cluster has three program sites: